-<Response>(Chan et al., 2011) Reviewer #2 (Remarks to the Author): Soltis et al. presented a study on the interactions of tomato and Botrytis genomes in terms of the crop domestication and lesion size.
+<Response> We would prefer to keep this window gap as a large number of publications have shown that GWA may find a SNP linked to the causal variation rather than the causal polymorphism itself.
+As such, we don’t consider the identified polymorphisms as the specific casual variants but instead indicators of a potential causal variation in the region.
+Additionally, given the role of operonic structure in virulence mechanisms like toxin production in virulence, we would prefer to stick to a more inclusive definition at this point.
+We are wary that going to an ORF only definition would create an artificial false negative error rate without inherently boosting the true positive rate.
+Further work to develop cross-indexing like wide-ranging transcriptomic or proteomic studies within this system are required to help filter this dataset to increase the causal assessment (Chan et al., 2011).
+We feel that those are well outside the realm of this manuscript.
+Reviewer #2 (Remarks to the Author): Soltis et al. presented a study on the interactions of tomato and Botrytis genomes in terms of the crop domestication and lesion size.
 Although the overall aim is interesting, the series of analyses performed do not support their main conclusions, e.g. the interaction effect of the two genomes is not properly justified, nor the polygenicity argument due to the biased procedure of GWAS.

+<Response> We hope that the new analysis with GEMMA and population structure showing the same genetic architecture as with BigRR helps to address the revewers concern.
 Major comments: 1.
 First of all, regarding the multiple linear regression model, the statement that the final model explained 60% of the total variance of lesion size is very misleading.
 All the factors that include experiment or block are completely residual variation, not relevant to the genetic or domestication factors.
 Obviously, only a fraction of 20% variance is explained with relevance to the aim of the study.
-60% is a meaningless number. <Response>
+60% is a meaningless number. <Response> We have deleted the 60% reference.

 2. Is the small domestication effect caused by some sort of sampling bias as the number of tomato lines is so few?
-No data is provided to show the kinship across the tomato lines, making it impossible to assess whether the tomato lines were selected properly for the purpose of investigating domestication. <Response>
+No data is provided to show the kinship across the tomato lines, making it impossible to assess whether the tomato lines were selected properly for the purpose of investigating domestication. <Response> We have now included a new Supplemental Figure S1 showing the sampling of the accessions in regards to 400+ tomato accessions to show that they do in fact sample the broad collection of germplasm and are not a biased focal selection as suggested.

 3. Regarding Figure 3, why talk so much about variance in lesion size when it is not statistically significant?
 The slightly wider range of domesticated plants to me is just chance.
 I find this part of the results redundant.
-If the conclusion is just to show no phenotypic bottleneck, no need to have this whole section of text. <Response>
+If the conclusion is just to show no phenotypic bottleneck, no need to have this whole section of text. <Response> We are unsure which section of text is considered redundant.
+The wider range of domestication may be by chance but we felt it was an observation to note for potential research that may follow-up with a broader collection of germplasm.